 On June 10, 2014, Associate Professor Kuʻulei Serna was informed by President David Lassner’s office that she has been selected to participate in the University of Hawai‘i President’s Emerging Leaders Program (PELP).
 The program, which serves as a professional development opportunity for highly motivated faculty and staff, identifies and develops future campus and system leaders.
-Serna, who teaches in the Institute for Teacher Education and serves as the early elementary childhood education coordinator for the Leeward Coast, will join PELP’s fourth cohort.
+Serna, who teaches in the School of Teacher Education and serves as the early elementary childhood education coordinator for the Leeward Coast, will join PELP’s fourth cohort.

 “I am so honored to have been selected to participate in the President’s Emerging Leaders Program,” Serna said.
 “I have a deep sense of responsibility and a vested interest to learn more about and contribute to UH’s success and sustainability for future generations.
 I have always been passionate about ‘systems’ infrastructure and its change for efficiency to produce quality outcomes.
 Through my participating in PELP, it is my desire to increase my knowledge and skills about higher education systems and effective executive leadership strategies.”